mtomov/capistrano-good-job/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/capistrano_good_job.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mtomov/capistrano_good_job.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Credits

+The structure and code of the gem are heavily inspired by [`capistrano-puma`](https://github.com/seuros/capistrano-puma)'s [`systemd` tasks](https://github.com/seuros/capistrano-puma/blob/master/lib/capistrano/tasks/systemd.rake)